Digital Transformation: Wow Your Customers!

 Sleeperz is a lifestyle budget hotel group that believes in friendly service, stylish design, great value and a comfortable night’s sleep.
 Sleeperz wants to wow its customers by streamlining its customer experience.

-CEO David Myers explains: “The hospitality sector is highly competitive and fairly low-tech.
+CEO David Myers explains: “The hospitality sector is highly competitive and fairly low-technology.
 We want to provide a best-in-class service for our customers.
 For example, the check-in and check-out processes can start to look quite antiquated—line up, fill in forms, get a key or your receipt.
 We want to provide a more modern experience, to match or exceed the best in the business.”

 Freeman Clarke Principal John Cawrey is Sleeperz’s CIO.